mspnp/aks-baseline/05-bootstrap-prep.md

 1. Update bootstrapping manifests to pull from your Azure Container Registry. *Optional.
 Fork required.*

-   > Your cluster will immedately begin processing the manifests in [`cluster-manifests/`](./cluster-manifests/) due to the bootstrapping configuration that will be applied to it.
+   > Your cluster will immediately begin processing the manifests in [`cluster-manifests/`](./cluster-manifests/) due to the bootstrapping configuration that will be applied to it.
 So, before you deploy the cluster now would be the right time push the following changes to your fork so that it will use your files instead of the files found in the original mspnp repo which point to public container registries:
    >
    > - update the one `image:` value in [`kured.yaml`](./cluster-manifests/cluster-baseline-settings/kured.yaml) to use your container registry instead of a public container registry.
 See the comment in the file for instructions (or you can simply run the following command.)